Hasmonean Judea: John Hyrcanus (135–104 BCE)

 After Antiochus VII's death in 129 BCE, internal conflicts within the Seleucid Empire allowed Hyrcanus to act independently.
 He stopped paying tribute and began expanding Judea's territory.
 First, he captured the town of Medaba in Moab, followed by Samoga, which seems to have been located in the same area.
 He then turned to the region of Samaria, capturing Shechem and Mount Gerizim, where he destroyed the Samaritan temple—archaeological evidence supports this event around 112 BCE.
-Hyrcanus next conquered Idumaea, capturing the towns of Maresha and Adoraim, annexing the region and requiring the Idumaean population to adopt Judaism.
+Hyrcanus next conquered Idumaea, capturing the towns of Maresha and Adoraim, annexing the region, and requiring the Idumaean population to adopt Judaism.
 While it remains debated whether this conversion was enforced or undertaken voluntarily, it appears to have been effective, as the Idumaeans subsequently became integrated into the Jewish people.

 Hyrcanus then besieged the city of Samaria, a Macedonian colony, and assigned the operation to his sons Aristobulus and Antigonus.
-Josephus claims that the people of Samaria had attacked Maresha, though this is doubtful given the distance between them; more likely, Hyrcanus aimed to eliminate a major Seleucid stronghold.
+Josephus claims that this was in retaliation for an attack by the people of Samaria on the Mariseans (the people of Maresha), though this explanation is doubtful given the distance between the two locations.
+(Note: Bezalel Bar-Kochva, following an emendation proposed by Michael Avi-Yonah, argues that Josephus's reference to the Mariseans is a textual corruption of "Gariseans", referring to the inhabitants of Gerasa (modern Jurish), southeast of Shechem.
+He identifies the settlement as a Jewish bridgehead established on the eastern flank of the Samarian highlands during Hasmonean expansion.
+On this interpretation, attacks by the Samaritans on Gerasa provided Hyrcanus with a casus belli for the siege.)
+More likely, John Hyrcanus aimed to eliminate a major Seleucid stronghold.
 After a year-long siege, Samaria fell around 108 BCE despite assistance sent by Antiochus VIII or IX and Ptolemaic allies.
 With its capture, Hyrcanus extended Judea's control north to Scythopolis and west to Mount Carmel, securing dominance over the country's center.
 Archaeological surveys suggest that the Eastern Galilee was likewise brought under Hasmonean control by Hyrcanus, likely in the final years of his reign.
 Archaeological evidence indicates that, following its conquest, the then-sparsely populated area became Jewish largely through immigration from Judea rather than through conversion of the local inhabitants.